Elenjikal Chandy Kuruvila

 Vice Admiral Elenjikal Chandy Kuruvila, PVSM, AVSM was a former Flag officer in the Indian Navy.
 He was the Fleet commander of the Western Fleet during the Indo-Pakistani War of 1971, for which he was awarded the Param Vishisht Seva Medal.
-He later led the Southern Naval Area and then served as the Chairman and Managing Director of Mazagon Dock Limited.
+He later led the Southern Naval Area and then served as the chairman and managing director of Mazagon Dock Limited.

 Early life and education

-Kuruvila was born on 4 October 1922 in a wealthy Syrian Christian family to Elenjikal John Kuruvila, a businessman who set up the Annamalais Timber Trust Company, and Anna Kuruvila (née Chandy).
+Kuruvila was born on 4 October 1922 in a wealthy Syrian Christian Elenjikal family to E. J. Kuruvila, a businessman who set up the Annamalais Timber Trust Company, and Anna Kuruvila, daughter of Chandy.
 He was born in Bangalore and grew up in Bangalore and Thrissur.
 He attended the St. Thomas College, Thrissur and later the Madras Christian College (MCC).
 At MCC, he met and befriended K. M. Mathew, later the editor-in-chief of the Malayalam-language daily, Malayala Manorama.

 Kuruvila applied for a commission in the Royal Indian Naval Volunteer Reserve (RINVR).
 Successful in the written test and the interview, he was commissioned in the RINVR on his 20th birthday, 4 October 1942 as an Acting Sub-lieutenant in the Executive Branch.